scaleoutsystems/examples/tutorials/studio/quickstart/readme.md

     5.2 `stackn get objects` (check that the model is listed)

+**Note**: add the flag `--insecure` in case you have deployed STACKn locally with a self-signed certificate

 6. Go back to the STACKn interface, go to Serve and deploy the model as a Tensorflow model:

     6.1 Click _Create_ in _Tensorflow Serving_